It was supposed to be a hunting trip.

 The itinerary that emerged was pretty straightforward.
 We'd fly into Bozeman, hit the Gallatin that afternoon, bunk at my son's house and get up early the next morning to make our way to Cooke City - Silver Gate, located just outside the Northeast entrance.
 Then we'd fish the park for three solid days and part of a fourth as we worked our way back, stay at his place again and catch planes out in the morning.
 Simple.

 The first part of the trip went exactly as planned.
-Kyle met us at the airport, we loaded our gear, purchased our licenses and headed straight for the river.
-And we were rewarded.
+Kyle met us at the airport, we loaded our gear, purchased our licenses, and headed straight for the river.
+And we were quickly rewarded.
 The weather was beautiful and the Gallatin was feeling generous that afternoon.
 We landed a number of good-sized Browns and topped the night off with pizza downtown.
 The trip was off to a perfect start.

 But, as often happens with these types of trips, things changed.

 Kyle ended up having a test he couldn't miss the next afternoon, which left an entire day open.
 Beyond that, the news was reporting weather rolling in that threatened to shut down the terrestrial fishing and, even worse, the roads into and out of the park.

 Dad and I decided we would head down and try our hand at the Madison near West Yellowstone while Kyle was in class and then we'd head back up, grab him and make our way to our cabin for the night - weather permitting.
 We were hopeful of intercepting one of the large migrating Browns this section was known for.
 With the dire forecast, we weren't sure what to expect, but the weather gods smiled on us, even if the fishing gods didn't.
 We caught a few mid-sized fish but mostly just enjoyed a beautiful day in beautiful country.